 - includes focal dorsally exophytic, focal, diffuse and cervicomedullary junction variants

-- cervicomedullary junction tumours usually represent upper cervical tumours extending superiorly
+- cervicomedullary junction tumors usually represent upper cervical tumors extending superiorly

-- most common location for NF1 associated tumours
+- most common location for NF1 associated tumors

 MRI is the imaging modality of choice.
-The appearance will vary with the tumour type, thus please refer to individual articles.
+The appearance will vary with the tumor type, thus please refer to individual articles.

 May show anterior displacement of the basilar artery.